 Using a Home Equity Loan for Debt Consolidation may not occur to a homeowner immediately when experiencing finance troubles.
 COVID-19 has been tough on the finances of a lot of Canadians.
 COVID-19 arrived in North America with little warning.
 One week all the shops were open, the next week, businesses were ordered to shut down.

-If you were a small business owner with a brick and mortar shop or someone who works in the hospitality or travel industry, you almost certainly felt the effects of COVID-19.
+If you were a small business owner with a brick-and-mortar shop or someone who works in the hospitality or travel industry, you almost certainly felt the effects of COVID-19.
 Unless you had emergency savings, you probably had to rely on debt to get by.

 The Coronavirus has left a lot of Canadians with debt, especially high-interest credit card debt.
 Once you’re back on your feet financially, you’ll want to get your debt situation under control.
 That’s when it can make sense to consolidate your debt.

 Debt consolidation makes the most sense if you’re having trouble making your full monthly payments on time.
-With a loan for debt consolidation, you can consolidate or combine your high-interest unsecured debt – car loans, credit cards, student loans, personal loans, and personal lines of credits – into one monthly payment at a lower overall interest rate.
+With a loan for debt consolidation, you can consolidate or combine your high-interest unsecured debt – car loans, credit cards, student loans, personal loans, and personal lines of credit – into one monthly payment at a lower overall interest rate.
 By doing that, you can pay off debt sooner.

 Consolidating debts accomplishes three main objectives.
 You can lower your monthly payments, lower your interest rates, and boost your credit score.